Also known as: Pelvic pain - endometriosis and Endometrioma

 - Never had children

-- Periods that last 7 or more days
+- Have frequent periods, or they last 7 or more days

 - Whether you want children in the future

-- Chronic or long-term pelvic pain that interferes with social and work activities
+- Long-term pelvic pain that interferes with social and work activities

 - You have symptoms of endometriosis

 - Back pain or other symptoms reoccurring after endometriosis is treated

 - Your mother or sister has the disease

 - You are unable to become pregnant after trying for 1 year